-Teachers to be asked to support strike action
+Teachers one step closer to going on strike in Great Britain

 - Published

-Teachers are one step closer to going on strike after rejecting a 5% pay rise offer.
+Teachers are one step closer to going on strike in Great Britain after rejecting a 5% pay rise offer.

 The largest union for England and Wales, the NEU, said 86% of its members who responded to an initial ballot said they were willing to strike.

-A smaller union, NASUWT, has also launched a formal strike ballot.
+The NEU and a smaller union, NASUWT, which also covers Scotland, are both launching formal strike ballots.

-Both unions have previously said the government's offer failed to recognise the pressure on teachers during the cost-of-living crisis.
+Both have previously said the government's offer does not address the cost-of-living pressures on teachers.

-The starting salary for teachers in England is due to rise to £30,000 a year by September 2023, as part of a promise that was made during the 2019 election but got delayed by the pandemic.
+The starting salary for teachers in England is due to rise to £30,000 a year by September 2023, as part of a promise that was made during the 2019 election which became delayed by the pandemic.

-The pay of more experienced teachers in England - who make up most of the workforce - has seen the biggest squeeze over the past decade.

-Before the latest rises in energy and food costs, the pay of experienced teachers fell by 8% in real terms between 2007 and 2021, according to the Institute for Fiscal Studies.
+The pay of more experienced teachers in England - who make up most of the workforce - has seen the biggest squeeze over the past decade, falling by 8% in real terms between 2007 and 2021, according to the Institute for Fiscal Studies.

+The NEU said it would announce a timetable for a formal ballot and potential strike dates in the coming week.

+It said the results of a preliminary online ballot of its members in England and Wales showed support for a formal ballot, with 98% of respondents saying they wanted a "fully funded, above-inflation pay rise", and 86% saying they would vote yes to strike action to demand the rise.

 The Department for Education has not yet responded to a request for comment.